Current Team Members

 At the University of Florida’s George A. Smathers Libraries:

 Patrick is the Principal Investigator for the project.
 He provides general project direction with a focus on fiscal monitoring, communication with the funder, and communication with internal stakeholders.
 He also assists the Project Coordinator with coordinating internal library staff in all other areas of production.
 Patrick is the Senior Associate Dean of Scholarly Resources & Services at UF.
 He previously served as Chair of the Humanities & Social Sciences Library, as Chair of the Departmental Libraries and Head of the Neuharth Journalism Library at UF.
 He holds an MSLS from Florida State University (FSU), a BS in Public Relations from UF, and is a graduate of the General Motors Management Development School.
 He was also a Fellow in the Association of Research Libraries (ARL) Research Library Leadership Program, a highly competitive executive leadership program designed and sponsored by ARL member libraries to facilitate the development of future senior‐level leaders in large research libraries.
 Prior to coming to UF, he served as a law librarian at Florida Coastal School of Law, where he headed the interlibrary loan department and served as adjunct faculty member.
 He has also been a reference and instruction librarian at FSU, where he served as the Business Librarian.
 His current research focus is on the impacts of the evolving digital environment on news research and archiving.

-Sarah Tew is the Project Coordinator and is responsible for all the day-to-day activities of the project, which includes all technical and administrative activities related to the digitizing of the selected newspapers, maintaining communication with project partners and vendors, as well as overseeing and assisting with outreach activities and publicity efforts.
+Sarah Tew is the Project Coordinator and is responsible for all the day-to-day activities of the project, which include all technical and administrative activities related to the digitizing of the selected newspapers, maintaining communication with project partners and vendors, as well as overseeing and assisting with outreach activities and publicity efforts.
+She holds an MA in Digital Humanities and Digital Knowledge from the University of Bologna and enjoys exploring the digitized newspapers and their data through DH projects.